 I live away from home and have completed my Bachelor of Education to become a teacher.
 I am driving myself to teaching relief jobs and hoping to soon secure a fulltime teaching position in a primary school.

 My experience living with epilepsy has led me to become involved in the Australian Epilepsy Project as a Lived Experience Ambassador, contributing important insights from a patient’s perspective into the design and development of this pilot project.
-It doesn't seem right that I’m just one of the lucky one, everyone should have access to this type of treatment.
+It doesn't seem right that I’m just one of the lucky ones, everyone should have access to this type of treatment.

 I had my first seizure when I was 21 years old in 2009, it was after a stressful period at university where I had been working extremely hard and having hardly any sleep.
 The left side of my face felt strange and I felt myself falling back.
 I woke to paramedics around me and had bitten part of my tongue off after having a tonic clonic seizure.
 I was told it lasted about 20 minutes; it was a frightening experience as I had never experienced anything like this in my life.
 I had a sleep deprived EEG and MRI at The Austin, but they came back without an explanation for why I had a seizure.
-I was not put on medication as I wasn’t diagnosed with epilepsy, but I was scared I would have another seizure and I wasn’t allowed to drive for 6 months which made life tough.
+I was not put on medication as I wasn’t diagnosed with epilepsy, but I was scared I would have another seizure and I wasn’t allowed to drive for six months which made life tough.
 The constant thought of having another seizure was always there, especially when I started driving again.

-4 years later in 2013 I was at work and I felt a weird twitching in my left eye and saw a line of colours, this was my warning, I told my boss to call an ambulance.
+Four years later, in 2013, I was at work and I felt a weird twitching in my left eye and saw a line of colours, this was my warning, I told my boss to call an ambulance.
 I woke sore, bruised and with a dislocated shoulder after what I later learned was another tonic clonic seizure.
 I went back to the Austin, had more advanced testing and this time I was diagnosed with epilepsy.
 This changed my life so much, I had to stop driving again and playing competitive basketball.
 The constant worry of when and where I will have another seizure played on my mind.
 I was given the opportunity with the Melbourne Brain Centre to trial a new drug, Eslicarbazepine, that was legal in Europe but still being trialled in Australia.
 I was checked up on frequently for seizure activity and mood.

-It’s now been 7 years and I have been seizure free the whole time.
+It’s now been seven years and I have been seizure free the whole time.
 I feel less stressed about having any more seizures now as I know the drugs are controlling my epilepsy.
 Sometimes when I’m stressed, a get a black dot in my left eye, I feel this is a warning, so I take time out to rest and look after myself.